Checkpoint Sync to Object Store

 curl http://localhost/v0/pipelines/{PIPELINE_NAME}/checkpoint/sync_status | jq '.periodic'

-fault_tolerance.checkpoint_interval_secs to avoid attempting to sync checkpoints more frequently
+fault_tolerance.checkpoint_interval_secs to avoid syncing more frequently

-than they are created.
+than checkpoints are created.

-An automatic checkpoint synchronization is only triggered when all of the following conditions are met:
+An automatic checkpoint synchronization is triggered only when all of the following conditions are met:

 - The configured